 If you have never experienced a hardware failure or even just a software crash that caused you to lose some important files, you can count yourself as one of the lucky few PC users.
-As for the rest of us, who at some point had to deal with this painstakingly annoying problem, we learned how to use backups in order to keep our files safe and avoid the headache.
-If you, however, never went through this but still use regular MikroTik backup for redundancy, hats off you; keep up the good job.
+As for the rest of us, who at some point had to deal with this painstakingly annoying problem, we learned how to use backups to keep our files safe and avoid headaches.
+If you never went through this but still use regular MikroTik backup for redundancy, hats off to you; keep up the good job.

 In most cases, backups can be created with just a few simple clicks of the mouse, and in MikroTik’s case, it is no different.
-The catch is that you need to know where exactly to click, and that is exactly what we will be showing you today.
+The catch is that you need to know exactly where to click, which is exactly what we will be showing you today.
 Before the tutorial, however, let us first understand backups and their importance.

 What is a Backup?

-The frequency at which performing backups is recommended depends on how often the backed-up information changes, how valuable the said data is, and how long it takes for the process to be executed.
-In the case of MikroTik configuration backups, we recommend for they be done every time the said configuration is edited.
+The frequency at which performing backups is recommended depends on how often the backed-up information changes, how valuable the said data is, and how long it takes to execute the process.
+In the case of MikroTik configuration backups, we recommend that they be done every time the said configuration is edited.

 Why are Backups Important?